-Lead schools report at least twice a year (in terms 2 and term 4) to cluster schools/kura boards on the RTLB service for the previous two terms.

-Each Lead School will determine its own style of reporting and the level of detail when it reports to schools/kura.
-Lead schools are advised to send the report to other key stakeholders (see page 17 for key stakeholders).
+Lead schools report at least twice a year (in terms 1 and 3 or terms 2 and 4) to cluster schools/kura boards on the RTLB service for the previous two terms.
+Each lead school will determine its own style of reporting and the level of detail when it reports to schools/kura.
+Lead schools are advised to send the report to other key stakeholders (see page 6 for key stakeholders).

-The report covers the reporting period (e.g. the previous two terms).
+The report covers the reporting period (eg the previous two terms).
 To ensure transparency clusters are advised to include the following elements:

-- the number of RTLB employed in relation to the cluster's RTLB staffing entitlement - the number of RTLB cases (individual student, group, individual school, group of schools/Kāhui Ako) in cluster schools - case closure data including service outcomes, highlighting outcomes for Māori and Pasifika students - the number of RTLB cases supported by the Learning Support Funding (LSF) - the percentage of the LSF utilised to date - trends, patterns and service issues of interest to key stakeholders.
+- the number of RTLB employed in relation to the cluster's RTLB staffing entitlement - the number of RTLB cases (individual student, group, individual school, group of schools/Kāhui Ako) in cluster schools - case closure data including service outcomes, highlighting outcomes for Māori and Pacific students - the number of RTLB cases supported by the RTLB Learning Support Funding (RTLB LSF) - the percentage of the RTLB LSF utilised to date - trends, patterns and service issues of interest to key stakeholders.